awsdocs/amazon-emr-release-guide/doc_source/emr-hbase-configure.md

 ### zookeeper\.session\.timeout<a name="emr-hbase-zookeeper.session.timeout"></a>

-The default timeout is three minutes \(180000 ms\)\.
+The default timeout is 40 seconds \(40000 ms\)\.
 If a region server crashes, this is how long it takes the master server to notice the absence of the region server and start recovery\.
 To help the master server recover faster, you can reduce this value to a shorter time period\.
-The following example uses one minute, or 60000 ms:
+The following example uses 30 seconds, or 30000 ms:

 ```
 [
   {
     "Classification":"hbase-site",
     "Properties": {
-       "zookeeper.session.timeout": "60000"
+       "zookeeper.session.timeout": "30000"
     }
   }
 ]